Norristown Criminal Defense Lawyer

 The Basic Steps of a Criminal Proceeding in Pennsylvania

 Facing criminal charges in Pennsylvania can be highly stressful and challenging.
 Working with an experienced PA criminal defense attorney who can help guide you through the legal process is necessary.
 Below is a basic outline of the process in which you are facing criminal charges.

 - Preliminary hearing.

 - Grand jury investigation.

 - Arraignment in Criminal Court.

 The Norristown Criminal Defense Lawyers at Solomon, Berschler, Campbell & Thomas, P.C. are Here to Help

-Do not hesitate to let our legal team protect your rights, reputation, and freedom.
-We can listen to your side of the story, investigate your arrest, and build a strong and personalized defense strategy to help you either avoid conviction or reduce the charges/penalties you face.
+Do not hesitate to let our Montgomery County legal team protect your rights, reputation, and freedom.
+We can listen to your side of the story, investigate your arrest, and build a strong and personalized criminal defense strategy to help you either avoid conviction or reduce the criminal charges/penalties you face.